-New payroll tax credit for certain tax-exempt organizations affected by qualified disasters.
-Section 303(d) of the Taxpayer Certainty and Disaster Tax Relief Act of 2020 allows for a new payroll tax credit for certain tax-exempt organizations affected by certain qualified disasters.
-At the time this publication went to print, it was anticipated that the credit will be claimed on new Form 5884-D. Check IRS.gov to see if additional guidance is provided related to claiming this credit.
+Payroll tax credit for certain tax-exempt organizations affected by qualified disasters.
+Section 303(d) of the Taxpayer Certainty and Disaster Tax Relief Act of 2020 allows for a payroll tax credit for certain tax-exempt organizations affected by certain qualified disasters not related to COVID-19.
+This credit will be claimed on Form 5884-D (not on Form 943).
+Form 5884-D is filed after the Form 943 for the year for which the credit is being claimed has been filed.
+For more information about this credit, go to IRS.gov/Form5884D.